Kwangsa19/Ketmanto-Cybersecurity-Portfolio/8 - Automation with Python/Python - Ketmanto - File Updates.md

 * `192.168.201.40`
 * `192.168.58.57`

 > My Python code is in Jupyter Notebook.
+Please navigate to `Python - Ketmanto - Automation.ipynb`.

 ## Import and Read the File Contents